A healthier hot dog/sausage!

 Each sausage contains 140 calories, seven grams of fat, 610 milligrams of sodium, 17 grams of protein, one gram of sugar and one gram of carbohydrates.
 These numbers are good compared to almost all other sausages and hot dogs I’ve looked at, although the sodium content is still pretty high.
-The sausages are gluten free and lactose free.
+The sausages are gluten-free and lactose-free.
 The casing is made of collagen.

 I enjoyed these sausages enough that I’ll finish up the pack over the next few weekends as we barbecue hot dogs.
 As with the other Freybe turkey and chicken sausages, I definitely appreciate that they’re healthier than most other sausage options.
-Once I’m done this pack though, I’ll be going back to the Freybe Smoked Turkey & Chicken Sausages because I prefer the flavor and find they’re more moist.
+Once I’m done with this pack though, I’ll be going back to the Freybe Smoked Turkey & Chicken Sausages because I prefer the flavor and find they’re more moist.

 Location in Costco: In the deli section by the cheese and cold cuts.